plnice/can-i-drop-jetifier/README.md

 apply plugin: "com.github.plnice.canidropjetifier"
 ```

+For multi-module projects, you can apply the plugin in the top-level `build.gradle` file.
+It will analyze all the modules found in the project.

 ## Usage

 Jetifier tool must be temporarily disabled to make this plugin work correctly.
 It can be done when calling the plugin's task: